 The Coalition for Diversity and Social Justice, The office of Diversity Education, and the Diversity Enrichment Committee sponsor an Annual Diversity Training Retreat for students.

-The ODE serves as advisor and provides support for the Coalition for Diversity and Social Justice which includes seven cultural/identity based groups within the coalition: Pirates for Pride, E.B.O.N.Y., Kappa Delta Chi, Latinos Unidos, SU Native, Asian Student Association, and SU Advocates.
+The ODE serves as advisor and provides support for the Coalition for Diversity and Social Justice which includes eight culture, identity, and social justice based groups within the coalition: Pirates for Pride, E.B.O.N.Y., Kappa Delta Chi, Latinos Unidos, SU NATIVE, Asian Student Association, SU Advocates, and SU Planned Piratehood.

 The Cross Cultural Center is located in Office 234 in the Prothro Center for Lifelong Learning.